livegnik/2way-poc-design/00-scope/01-scope-and-goals.md

 Trust boundaries:

-- Frontend to backend is mediated by authentication and operation context resolution.
+- Frontend to backend is mediated by authentication and OperationContext resolution.
 - Network to persistence is mediated by network handling, sync logic, and graph validation.
 - App logic to core state is mediated exclusively by Managers.